stumail/IDLP-RDIC/README.md

 # Secure Light-weight Stream Data Outsourcing for Internet of Things

 ## Introduction
-This is the demo codes for the paper "Secure Light-weight Stream Data Outsourcing for Internet of Things".
+These are the demo codes for the paper "Secure Light-weight Stream Data Outsourcing for Internet of Things".

 ## Development
 The codes are written in C++ under Debian 10, and tested under Raspbian Buster (Raspberry Pi 4), Debian 10, and Ubuntu 18.04.
 The dependent libraries are OpenSSL and PBC Library.
 Please follow these steps: